Azure/az-hop/docs/deploy/index.md

 #linux_base_plan:
 windows_base_image: "MicrosoftWindowsServer:WindowsServer:2019-Datacenter-smalldisk:latest" # publisher:offer:sku:version or image_id

+private_dns:
+  create: false # Create a private DNS zone for the environment.
+Default to false
+  name: hpc.azure # Name of the private DNS zone to be created.
+Default to hpc.azure
+  registration_enabled: false # Enable auto-registration of VMs in the private DNS zone.
+Default to false

 domain:
   name: "hpc.azure"
   #domain_join_ou: "OU=azhop" # OU to set the machine in.
 Make sure the OU exists in the domain as it won't be created for you